-7. Recommend concrete action points for the assigned stakeholder.
+Academic Guide European Studies 2025-2026 Global Office, Faculty of Management & Organisation version 1.2 The Hague University of Applied Sciences

 Course Code ES-KPL-23

 Year 3

 Semester 2

 Credits 5 ECTS

 Module Manager Margriet Krijtenburg, g.krijtenburg@hhs.nl

 Entry Requirements None

 Method Interactive lectures & workshops

 Assessment Portfolio (50%) & Presentation (50%)

 Course Material Covey, S.R., The Seven Habits of highly effective people , Free Press, New York & documents distributed in class EU-Documents, online material, documents handed out in class & Krijtenburg, M., "Schuman, yesterday & today"

-The course consists of Personal leadership combined with Core Principles for European Integration.
+Course Outline The course consists of Personal leadership combined with Core Principles for European Integration.
 Students take two lectures / workshops (90 minutes each) every week: one on Personal Leadership and one on Core Principles for European Integration.
 The course provides a practical output of universal and timeless principles that help the student to achieve his or her highest personal aspirations and to overcome his or her greatest challenges.
 The course shows at the same time how those same principles are engraved in the European unification project and are meant to be leading principles for the European integration process.
 Current issues like migration, Brexit, terrorism, EU-Russia tension, and East-West and North-South situations will be dealt with in the light of those core principles learned, as the principles are possible ways to help to resolve those tensions.

-Topics on Personal Leadership:

-- Freedom & responsibility, character ethics, - Being pro-active while putting values above feelings - Having a response-ability whatever the circumstances while keeping the end in mind and putting first things first. - The above contributes significantly to leading a (more) happy, harmonious life, while being (more of) a leader. - Active participation in class and qualities to be practiced in daily life will foster the student's aim to become a leader in his or her own right.

-Topics on Core Principles of European Integration:

-- European history in a nutshell - Father of Europe, Robert Schuman - Original frame of reference for European integration - Topicality of original framework & current European and global issues - There will be three lectures and three lecture/workshops that will show the link between Personal Leadership and the Core principles of European Integration. - The lectures will provide the student with a deeper understanding of European Integration and give insight in current problematic issues and in how to help to solve them. - Students will be asked to study in small groups, choosing one of the current EU crises - each group a different topic - and to come up with a way to solve this crisis when applying the core principles as they are meant to function.
-Their findings will be presented to the rest of the class and discussed in the form of a small congress for students by students.
+Topics on Personal Leadership: Freedom & responsibility, character ethics, Being pro-active while putting values above feelings Having a response-ability whatever the circumstances while keeping the end in mind and putting first things first.
+The above contributes significantly to leading a (more) happy, harmonious life, while being (more of) a leader.
+Active participation in class and qualities to be practiced in daily life will foster the student's aim to become a leader in his or her own right.
+Topics on Core Principles of European Integration.
+European history in a nutshell Father of Europe, Robert Schuman Original frame of reference for European integration.
+The lectures will provide the student with a deeper understanding of European Integration.
+The lectures will provide the student with a deeper understanding of European Integration.
+Students will be asked to study in small groups, choosing one of the current EU crises - each group a different topic - and to come up with a way to solve thi

-After this course the students will be able to:

-- Identify his or her strengths and flaws, virtues, and vices. - State different paradigms, and at the same time the (same) universal guiding principles on which personal leadership is based and which go beyond cultures. - Examine the strong connection between freedom and personal responsibility. - Produce a growth in self-awareness and leadership through acting proactively on a virtue/ positive quality while keeping the end in mind and putting first things first. - Assess through a reflective daily journal the progress of the chosen virtue/ positive quality. - Acknowledge the deep(er) content of the core principles for European Integration. - Identify the direct link between personal leadership and the effect of (not) practicing the core principles of European Integration when dealing with the current European crises within and at the borders of the EU. - Contribute to the solution of current crises while practicing the core principles.
+Learning Outcomes After this course the students will be able to: Identify his or her strengths and flaws, virtues, and vices.
+State different paradigms, and at the same time the (same) universal guiding principles on which personal leadership is based and which go beyond cultures. beyond cultures.
+Examine the strong connection between freedom and personal responsibility.
+Produce a growth in self-awareness and leadership through acting pro- actively on a virtue/ positive quality while keeping the end in mind and putting first things first.
+Assess through a reflective daily journal the progress of the chosen virtue/ positive quality.
+Acknowledge the deep(er) content of the core principles for European Integration. • Identify the direct link between personal leadership and the effect of (not) practicing the core principles of European Integration when dealing with the current European crises within and at the borders of the EU.
+Contribute to the solution of current crises while practicing the core principles.